TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Abstract

 \section{Abstract}

-We present \textbf{\mmt}, an open-source foundation model framework for fusion plasma modeling, based on a Multi-Modal Transformer (MMT) and trained on heterogeneous tokamak diagnostics from the publicly available MAST dataset. \mmt{} supports multiple data modalities (time-series, 2D profiles, and videos) with different sampling rates, robust missing-signal handling, and efficient task adaptation via selectively loading and freezing four model components.
-To represent multi-modal signals, we use a training-free Discrete Cosine Transform embedding (DCT3D) and provide a clean interface for alternative embeddings (e.g., Variational Autoencoders - VAEs).
-We evaluate \mmt{} on the recently introduced MAST benchmark \bench, comparing training and embedding strategies.
-Our results show that fine-tuned TokaMind outperforms the benchmark baseline on all but one task, and that, for several tasks, lightweight fine-tuning yields better performance than training the same architecture from scratch under a matched epoch budget.
-These findings highlight the benefits of multi-modal pretraining for tokamak plasma dynamics and provide a practical, extensible foundation for future fusion modeling tasks.
-Training code and model weights will be made publicly available.
+We present \textbf{\mmt}, to our knowledge the first open-source foundation model for tokamak plasma dynamics, based on a Multi-Modal Transformer (MMT) and pretrained on heterogeneous diagnostics from the publicly available MAST dataset. \mmt{} supports multiple data modalities (time-series, 2D profiles, and videos) with different sampling rates, robust missing-signal handling, and efficient task adaptation via selectively loading and freezing four model components.
+To represent multi-modal signals, we use a lightweight fixed-basis Discrete Cosine Transform embedding (DCT3D) and provide a clean interface for alternative embeddings (e.g., Variational Autoencoders).
+We evaluate \mmt{} on the recently introduced MAST benchmark \bench{}, which comprises 14 tasks with heterogeneous reconstruction and forecasting objectives.
+Our results show that fine-tuned \mmt{} outperforms the strongest benchmark baseline on all but one task.
+Compared with training the same architecture from scratch under a matched epoch budget, warm-start adaptation is most beneficial on demanding downstream settings, including long-horizon forecasting and high-dimensional equilibrium objectives.
+These findings highlight the value of multi-modal pretraining for tokamak plasma dynamics and provide a practical, extensible foundation for future fusion modeling tasks.
+Training code and model weights are publicly available at \href{https://github.com/UKAEA-IBM-STFC-Fusion-FMs/tokamind}{github.com/UKAEA-IBM-STFC-Fusion-FMs/tokamind} and \href{https://huggingface.co/UKAEA-IBM-STFC}{huggingface.co/UKAEA-IBM-STFC}, respectively.